hillu/go-yara/README.md

 [![GoDoc](https://godoc.org/github.com/hillu/go-yara?status.svg)](https://godoc.org/github.com/hillu/go-yara)

-Go bindings for [YARA](http://plusvic.github.io/yara/), loosely modelled after the existing Python bindings.
+Go bindings for [YARA](http://plusvic.github.io/yara/), staying as close as sensible to the library's API while taking inspiration from the `yara-python` implementation.

+The API is still somewhat in flux, so far it has been tested against YARA 3.2.0 on Debian GNU/Linux.

 ## Installation